Minting API

 if using the mintBatch()

-Regardless of the method chosen for metadata setup, content creators must ensure that their local copy of metadata is synchronised with Immutable's Blockchain Data API.
-Marketplaces and other ecosystem partners may not utilise the Blockchain Data API to reference an asset's metadata.
+Regardless of the chosen method for metadata setup, content creators must ensure that their local metadata is synchronized with Immutable's Blockchain Data API.
+Marketplaces and other ecosystem partners may not always use the Blockchain Data API to reference an asset's metadata.

-While the Minting API allows minters to set up their asset's metadata via a simple POST request, this feature does not eliminate the need for studios to host their own metadata.
+While the Minting API allows minters to set up asset metadata via a simple POST request, this feature does not remove the necessity for studios to host their own metadata.

-Please read the following guide to understand how an assets metadata file, the Blockchain Data API and baseURI
+For a comprehensive understanding of how an asset's metadata file, the Blockchain Data API, and the baseURI

-field work together to index a collection's metadata.
+field work together to index a collection's metadata, please refer to this guide.

 Minting API rate limits